 You wouldn’t invest in a cloud service provider without knowing its capabilities.
 Why would you do the same for a data governance tool?

 Unfortunately, many data teams inadvertently make this very mistake for a simple reason: They don’t know exactly what they’re looking for.
-Unless you know the scope of what’s needed to fully protect your data, it can be hard to understand the necessary tools and features in an automated data governance solution.
+Unless you know the scope of what’s needed to fully protect your data, it can be hard to understand the necessary tools and features in an automated data access control solution.
 For instance, if a cloud service provider offers fine-grained access controls but not sensitive data discovery, how confident are you that you’ll be able to adequately scan new data sets and data sources without overlooking any potentially sensitive data?
 Based on your organization’s growth, do you anticipate feeling differently a year, two years or five years down the road?

 Taking your various data sources, users, subjects and use cases into account can help formalize a data protection plan and determine the data governance tools to execute it.
 A plan for data protection that’s implemented early in your cloud migration process can help assess data governance solution options based on your specific cloud environment, platform architectures, anticipated use cases, future cloud migrations and anticipated growth.
-As organizations continue to rely on data analysis as a competitive advantage, having a scalable automated data governance solution that can be deployed across cloud providers is key for companies planning to acquire data sources and/or grow in size.
+As organizations continue to rely on data analysis as a competitive advantage, having a scalable automated data access control solution that can be deployed across cloud providers is key for companies planning to acquire data sources and/or grow in size.

 #2: Encourages cross-functional collaboration and accountability

-At the end of the day, sufficient data access governance measures rest on the shoulders of the data architects and engineers.
+At the end of the day, sufficient data access control measures rest on the shoulders of the data architects and engineers.
 But as any data team knows, it takes a village to ensure “sufficiency.”
 When legal and compliance teams become involved in the process too late, it can cause confusion, rework and delays to data access and usage.

 This is generally the case when there is no clear review process or accountability.
 If data is found to be noncompliant, is the data engineer or the legal advisor accountable?
 Developing a RACI model that assigns specific roles to each function involved in data protection early in the cloud migration process can make these questions easy to answer and avoid frustration in the review process.